Why I stopped counting calories and macros a long, long time ago

 2. It created a really negative relationship with food - Psychologically.

 When you are eating a number, it robs you of freedom and flexibility.
-This approach is so restrictive I moved from truly enjoying food to constantly thinking "how many carbs are in this?".
+This approach is so restrictive I constantly thinking "how many carbs are in this?" instead of enjoying my food.
 It was too calculated and the obsession only grew; it was adding unnecessary stress and anxiety to my life.

 "I wonder what oil the restaurant used?", or